Beni1403/EcommWebsite/README.md

 ![Project Image](https://i.ibb.co/26VtqgD/7.png)
 On this website, apart from buying, you can also sell.
 You first have to register as a seller, this means the website will take a small amount from your earnings, and than you you have to create the products and post them.
 ![Project Image](https://i.ibb.co/MPgGRsC/2.png)
 The password of each user and seller is encrypted from the server.js file.
+The prject include two files with the AWS keys and Firestore keys, they're not included here.
+A .env and a .json file.

 ---